 Working with raster data

-Most of the functions needed for handling raster data are contained in the raster package.
+Most of the functions needed for handling raster data are contained in the terra package.
 There are functions for reading and writing raster files from and to different raster formats.
 In DSM we work quite a deal with data in table format and then rasterise this data so that we can make a map.
 To do this in R, lets bring in a data.frame.
 This could be either from a text-file, but as for the previous occasions, the data is imported from the ithir package.
 This data is a digital elevation model with 100m grid resolution, from the Hunter Valley, NSW, Australia.
 The same area where the data point pattern used in the point patterns page originated from.

 library(ithir)